 DeWitt is a very small city located in the state of Arkansas.
 With a population of 3,183 people and two constituent neighborhoods, DeWitt is the 95th largest community in Arkansas.

-When you are in DeWitt, you'll notice that it is more blue-collar than most other communities in America.
-35.57% of DeWitt’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+DeWitt is a blue-collar town, with 35.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, DeWitt is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in DeWitt who work in sales jobs (12.38%), office and administrative support (9.23%), and management occupations (6.55%).

-DeWitt is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, DeWitt doesn't have a public transportation system that people use for their commute.

 The per capita income in DeWitt in 2010 was $17,835, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $71,340 for a family of four.

 DeWitt is a very ethnically-diverse city.
 The people who call DeWitt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of DeWitt residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in DeWitt include Irish, English, French , and European.

 The most common language spoken in DeWitt is English.
 Other important languages spoken here include Spanish and French.